Murdaugh charged with taking insurance money in maid’s death

 Murdaugh is being held at the Orange County jail in Florida to await extradition, investigators said.
 His lawyers promised at a bond hearing on different charges last month that Murdaugh would return to South Carolina without a fight if charged with additional crimes.

+Murdaugh’s lawyers said in a statement that he “intends to fully cooperate with this investigation, as he has with the investigation into the murder of his wife and son.
+He deeply regrets that his actions have distracted from the efforts to solve their murders.”

 The deaths of Murdaugh’s son and wife at their Colleton County home in June remain unsolved.
-Murdaugh said he found Maggie Murdaugh, 52, and her son Paul, 22, shot to death after he returned home from visiting his father in the hospital, according to authorities.
+Murdaugh said he found Maggie Murdaugh, 52, and their son Paul, 22, shot to death after he returned home from visiting his father in the hospital, according to authorities.

-State police have six investigations into Murdaugh, including the deaths and September charges against Murdaugh on insurance fraud and other counts for trying to arrange his own death so his surviving son could collect on a $10 million life insurance policy.

-Murdaugh said his head was grazed by a bullet in the attempt.
-The man charged with firing at Murdaugh said the gun went off as he tried to prevent his friend from shooting himself.
+In September, Murdaugh was charged with insurance fraud and other counts after reporting that his head was grazed by a bullet when someone attempted to shoot him.

+Curtis “Eddie” Smith is charged with firing at Murdaugh.
+He told The Associated Press last month that Murdaugh asked for his help on Sept.
+4 but didn’t tell him he wanted Smith to shoot him until he was on the side of the road.

 The Thursday arrest is just another step in the long process for justice in all of the investigations, State Law Enforcement Division Chief Mark Keel said in a statement.